BharathiVetukuri/CMPE-297_SpecialTopics/5_ModernAI_with_UnslothAI/D_ReinforcementLearning_GRPO/README.md

-# 🤖 Reinforcement Learning with GRPO — Colab 4
+# 🤖 Reinforcement Learning with GRPO

 ## 📘 Overview
 This Colab demonstrates **Reinforcement Learning (RL)** using the **GRPO (Generalized Reward Policy Optimization)** framework with **Unsloth.ai**.